Hot Laps & Practice

 - Who can rent a go kart?

-All drivers from 8 to 80 years old as long as they are 52" tall or taller.
-Minor drivers can drive their own kart, but a parent must accompany them to the track so the proper insurance waivers can be signed.
+The state of WI has regulations for this kind of activity that dictates that drivers under 56" tall can only rent a go kart that goes 8 MPH or less!
+So our age limit is actually a height limit of 56".
+That likely equates to 9-10 years old.
+Minor drivers drive their own kart, but a parent must accompany them to the track so the proper insurance waivers can be signed.
 If Uncle Joe is bringing the minor driver out for some laps then you'll need to get the 'Minor Release' form done in advance.
 We will have to have you pick this form up at the track or have us snail mail it to you.
 Sorry that we can't just put it on a clickable link, but our insurance carrier is worried about how easy it is to change the wording of the form in photo shop or some other software.
 A parent can fill this out ahead of time, but it must be witnessed by a 'Notary Public' and stamped.
 Then Uncle Joe can sign our minor driver in at the track, sorry no exceptions.

 - When can I rent a go-kart for a Hot Lap Session?